go-aah/docs/vfs.md

   * The embedded file path can be searchable via aah application binary flag `-list "regex pattern"`.
 This is the trivial way to know which files have got embedded into the binary.

 <div class="alert alert-info-yellow">
-<p><strong>Note:</strong> Typically antivirus considers Go binary byte code generated files as a threat, so it would clean/delete generate files.
-You may have to add $GOPATH or application path in the antivirus exclusion.</p>
+<p><strong>Note:</strong> Antiviruses may considers Go binary byte code source files as a threat, so it would clean/delete generate files that would cause aah CLI to fail/hang.
+Add $GOPATH or particular application path as exclusion in the antivirus.</p>
 </div>

 ## For Non-Single Binary